atheen/atheen/README.md

 ## Hey there, I'm Atheen Aleesa 👋

 I am a junior software engineer.
-Well-acquainted with Java, HTML/CSS, JavaScript, Python, React and Django framework.
+Well-acquainted with JavaScript, Python, Java, HTML/CSS, React and Django frameworks.
 This is where I share things that worked and broke.

 <!--
 **atheen/atheen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.